travinh/resume/back-end/README.md

 * If they already exist, you can drop it by running: rake db:drop and create again rails db:migrate => migrate your database

-- Change controller to customize index,show,create function
+- Change controller to customize index,show,create function.
+Make sure you change structure to what you want to show.

+- Create namspace for API and move all controller to folder API/v1 and add API::V1 for those classes